muffinista/chatterbot/README.markdown

 Chatterbot offers a couple different methods of storing the config for your bot:

+1. Your credentials can be stored as variables in the script itself.
+   `chatterbot-register` will do this for you.
+If your bot is using replies or searches, that data will be written to a YAML file.
-1. In a YAML file with the same name as the bot, so if you have botname.rb or a Botname class, store your config in botname.yaml
+2. In a YAML file with the same name as the bot, so if you have botname.rb or a Botname class, store your config in botname.yaml
-2. In a global config file at `/etc/chatterbot.yml` -- values stored here will apply to any bots you run.
+3. In a global config file at `/etc/chatterbot.yml` -- values stored here will apply to any bots you run.
-3. In another global config file specified in the environment variable `'chatterbot_config'`.
+4. In another global config file specified in the environment variable `'chatterbot_config'`.
-4. In a `global.yml` file in the same directory as your bot.
+5. In a `global.yml` file in the same directory as your bot.
 This gives you the ability to have a global configuration file, but keep it with your bots if desired.
-5. In a database.
+6. In a database.
 You can store your configuration in a DB, and then specify the connection string either in one of the global config files, or on the command-line by using the `--db="db_uri"` configuration option.
 Any calls to the database are handled by the